 - to identify the link between the conduct and the official function of the Council or it’s officer(s).

-The Public Interest Disclosure Coordinator will determine, in consultation with IBAC as necessary, if a disclosure is required to be referred to IBAC.
+The Public Interest Disclosure Officer will determine, in consultation with IBAC as necessary, if a disclosure is required to be referred to IBAC.
 The Council has 28 days from the time the disclosure was made to assess the report, determine how it will be handled, report back to the discloser in writing and if required notify IBAC.

 If referred to IBAC, they will conduct an assessment and communicate the result to the discloser in writing within a reasonable timeframe.
 If they determine it is a public interest disclosure, they can decide to either dismiss, investigate or refer the investigation to another body (such as the Ombudsman).

-If not referred to IBAC, or they determine that it is not a public interest disclosure, the Public Interest Disclosure Coordinator will convene a meeting of Integrity and Ethics Committee, if appropriate, for a decision on handling of the disclosure.
+If not referred to IBAC, or they determine that it is not a public interest disclosure, the Public Interest Disclosure Officer will convene a meeting of Integrity and Ethics Committee, if appropriate, for a decision on handling of the disclosure.
 The Council may dismiss, conduct their own investigation or appoint an appropriately qualified external organisation to investigate.

 What protections are provided for people who make disclosures?